Moruya bypass

 Transport for NSW will conduct further design work for all three shortlisted corridors to better understand the opportunities and challenges that all three corridors present.

-The further design work will allow us to undertake a robust assessment of all three corridors against what is important to the community, as well as the project's goals and objectives including safety, resilience, liveability, connectivity and sustainability.
+The further design work will allow us to carry out a robust assessment of all three corridors against what is important to the community, as well as the project's goals and objectives including safety, resilience, liveability, connectivity and sustainability.
 It is anticipated this process will take six months.

 View the news archive for past project updates.